 The ESG Committee meets twice a year to formulate basic policies and specific action plans concerning ESG activities, including responses to climate change, review the results of activities, and discuss measures.
 The results of the committee's deliberations are reported to the Board of Directors, and important decisions are communicated to business divisions (including branches) and group companies to establish a group-wide governance system.
 In the future, We aim to share ESG related policies and the plans with our partner companies.

-TOA CORPORATION Group has established a three-tier risk management framework, encompassing measures to address climate change.
+TOA CORPORATION Group has established a three-tier risk management framework, as illustrated in the Risk Management System chart, encompassing measures to address climate change.

 At the first line, the relevant departments at head office and branch offices, along with group companies, formulate countermeasures for the risk items under their responsibility at the start of each period based on the annually reviewed risk inventory, thereby executing risk management.
 At the second line, the Risk Management Subcommittee, which comprehensively monitors group-wide risks, reports to the ESG Committee and proposes improvement measures based on the Group's risk response status and external environmental information.
 It also supports the first line's risk management activities.
 The ESG Committee deliberates on the Group's risk management policies and framework.
 It also reviews the risk inventory, issues countermeasure directives, and reports the situation to the Board of Directors.
 Furthermore, at the third line, the Internal Audit Office operates independently from the first and second lines.
 It collaborates to ensure appropriate risk management is carried out and reports the status of these efforts to the Board of Directors.